-HOW TO HELP Prevent erosion
+HOW TO HELP PREVENT EROSION

-Stormwater Management is a fantastic way to help slow the processes of erosion.
+Stormwater Management is a fantastic way to help slow the processes of erosion -like planting trees and plants or adding a rain garden.
 If you live on a river, stream, or lake take a look at the bank for signs of erosion.
 Planting native vegetation along your banks is a great way to help ease the banks from washing in, causing sediment from bank erosion.